Juan-Mendoza00/pi_mlops/README.md

 ### **Walkthrough**

 The development of this project goes through different stages.
 Detailed procedures can be found in the [Notebooks](./Notebooks/) folder.
+Order of the jupyter notebooks show exactly the approach taken, so it is important to follow the order carefully when reviewing them.